 Written by Lucinda Glenn Rand, Archivist, October 17, 2001.

-For more information, view the online exhibit Elsie Thomas Culver: A Journey Through Post-World War II Europe, see the Finding Aid or visit the archives.
+For more information, view the online exhibit Elsie Thomas Culver: A Journey Through Post-World War II Europe, see the Finding Aid or email GTU Archives.